Sunday 22nd March 2020

 I’ve not looked at the news today, though I did sink to trawling through a news forum.
 Once again there’s a lot of back and forth about Trump and China being in the sights for global blame.
 I did get involved, mentioning how China’s localised cover-up was not so much to blame (having informed the World Health Organisation -WHO – a full two weeks before ever castigating Dr Li Wenliang and his private Wechat group).

-There are other diseases out there with place names such as Spanish Flu (rather unfairly, it didn’t originate there -Spain was just the country not under media lockdown during WWI and openly spread the word about it), and West Nile Virus, itself a branch of Japanese Encephalitis.
+There are other diseases out there with place names such as Spanish Flu (rather unfairly Spain was just the country not under media lockdown during WWI and openly spread the word, it originally came from a pig farm in Kansas).
+Or West Nile Virus, itself a branch of Japanese Encephalitis.
 However all these were named from the 1930s backwards, or centuries before, and the practice has died out -we don’t call HIV the African disease, nor the Los Angeles Disease, where it was formally identified.
 To do again in this day and age is courting xenophobia, as if East Asians or anyone who looks like them don’t have enough to deal with right now in a surge of viral racism.

 This ends today’s public announcement.
 I’m weaning myself off the pollyticks.
 Really I am, promise.
 That was only two paragraphs; It really does help when you avoid the screaming headlines.
 I have no global update to post today.